 Brilliant, engaging, well-written copy is one of the only sure-fire ways to get and keep a potential customer’s attention, trust, and business.
 Good, persuasive copy hooks readers from the get-go, keeps them reading, and convinces them that they need your product or service—now.

 Copywriting has been the cornerstone of marketing since the dawn of advertising—in newspapers and magazine, on television, and now on the internet.
 It still is the best and only way to really hold a potential client’s attention and convince them to buy from you.

 But how do you create stellar sales copy?
 Remember the following three tips:

 Psychologists have several theories about the motives that drive human behavior—including consumer behavior.
-Humans want power, security, individuality, environmental mastery.
-They want to avoid disconnection, alienation, fear.
+Humans want power, security, individuality, and control over their environment.
+They want to avoid disconnection, alienation, and fear.

 Emotion is the common thread that runs beneath all of these motivations.